Peteresis/stock-analysis/README.md

     tickers(11) = "VSLR"

     'This array stores the row numbers where stock ticker changes occur.
-    'There are only 11 different stock tickers but we have an extra value to account for the RowCount, so the array has 12 values instead of 11
+    'There are only 11 different stock tickers but we have an extra value to account for the RowCount 'so the array has 12 values instead of 11
     Dim breakPoint(12) As Integer

     'Activate data worksheet